Mission

 Acknowledging Our Place and Privilege

-We honor Stanford University's land acknowledgement, a living testament developed in consultation with the local Muwekma Ohlone Tribe by the Native American Cultural Center, the director of the Office of Heritage Services, and the President's Office.
+We honor Stanford University's land acknowledgment, a living testament developed in consultation with the local Muwekma Ohlone Tribe by the Native American Cultural Center, the Director of Heritage Services, and the President's Office.
 Stanford University is located on the ancestral territory of the Muwekma Ohlone Tribe.
 Consistent with our values of community and diversity, we work to acknowledge, honor, and make visible the university’s relationships to Ohlone and other Indigenous peoples connected with local lands and around the world.
-The Native American Cultural Center describes the story of the land where the main campus (including SUAC) resides, as well as information about different tribal members connected to our campus comunity.
+The Native American Cultural Center describes the story of the land where the main campus (including SUAC) resides, as well as information about different tribal members connected to our campus community.

 SUAC is a privileged steward of diverse cultural legacies, which brings special responsibilities.
-We strive to make our work in solidarity with, and service to, BIPOC people and other stakeholders on campus and around the world.
+We strive to make our work in solidarity with, and service to, BIPOC people and other stakeholders on campus and worldwide.

-For more information about the archaeological, ethnographic, and archival collections at the Stanford Archaeology Center, please contact us.
-We regret that we are only able to answer enquiries regarding material in or relating to Stanford's collections and are unable to perform object identifications or valuations.
+For more information about the archaeological, anthropological, and archival collections at the Stanford Archaeology Center, please visit our Collections pages or contact us.
+We regret that we are only able to answer inquiries regarding material in or relating to Stanford's collections and are unable to perform object identifications or valuations.